rokeller/photo-search/README.md

 #### Embeddings Server

-The embeddings server is needed to create embeddings for textual queries on your photos.
+The embedding server is needed to create embeddings for textual queries on your photos.
 To let the Photo Search web server know how to connect to this (internal) service, the `--mbed=<base-url>` flag must be set.
 The default value is `http://localhost:8082/`.